Dist Prof Stephen John Davies

 Stephen's research is primarily about the philosophy of the arts.
 He has published on literary interpretation, the definition of art, the ontological variety of artworks, expressiveness in music, the nature of performance, and the appreciative understanding of art.
 More recently, he has focused on the application of theories of evolution to art in discussing its origins and functions.
 This has led him to consider human adornment more generally: its history and many uses.
 Stephen has also published on Balinese music, Balinese aesthetics, the history and status of the legong dance, and the effects of tourism on indigenous cultures.
 And he has published bird-banding studies in journals of ornithology.

 Stephen has published more than 180 peer refereed journal articles and book chapters.
-His sole-authored monographs are Definitions of Art (Cornell University Press, 1991), Musical Meaning and Expression (Cornell University Press, 1994), Musical Works and Performances: A Philosophical Exploration (Clarendon Press, 2001), Themes in the Philosophy of Music (Oxford University Press, 2003), Philosophical Perspectives on Art (Oxford University Press, 2007), Musical Understandings and Other Essays on the Philosophy of Music (Oxford University Press, 2011), The Artful Species: Aesthetics, Art, and Evolution (Oxford University Press, 2012), and The Philosophy of Art (Wiley Blackwell, 2015, second edition).
+His sole-authored monographs are Definitions of Art (Cornell University Press, 1991), Musical Meaning and Expression (Cornell University Press, 1994), Musical Works and Performances: A Philosophical Exploration (Clarendon Press, 2001), Themes in the Philosophy of Music (Oxford University Press, 2003), Philosophical Perspectives on Art (Oxford University Press, 2007), Musical Understandings and Other Essays on the Philosophy of Music (Oxford University Press, 2011), The Artful Species: Aesthetics, Art, and Evolution (Oxford University Press, 2012), The Philosophy of Art (Wiley Blackwell, 2015, second edition) and Adornment: What self-decoration tells us about who we are, Bloomington Academic, 2020.
 He is the editor of Art and Its Messages: Meaning, Morality, and Society (Pennsylvania State University Press, 1997) and co-editor of Art and Essence (Praeger, 2003) and of A Companion to Aesthetics (Wiley-Blackwell, 2009, second edition).
 Articles and excerpts from his books have been collected or reprinted on more than thirty occasions.
-Three of his books have been translated into Chinese and other of his writings have been translated into Spanish, Italian, French, German, Polish, Czech, and Persian.
+Four of his books have been translated into Chinese and other of his writings have been translated into Spanish, Italian, French, German, Polish, Czech, Korean, Chinese, and Persian.

 Stephen's research has been funded by the University of Auckland, including a Hood Fellowship in 2007, and by universities in the United Kingdom, United States, Canada, Sweden, Portugal, Spain, Switzerland, Germany, Austria, and Australia.
 He has held Fellowships or temporary research appointments at University of California-Santa Barbara, University of California-San Diego, University of Maryland-College Park, and Rutgers University.